Control Systems

 Why control systems matter

-Control systems don't just teach equations — they rewire how I see cause, effect, and stability.
+Control systems don't just teach equations — they rewire how cause, effect, and stability are perceived.

 - Signals instead of events